ArjanVermeulen97/thesis/reports/thesis/README.txt

 Live system.
 Install the following packages to make full use of the this
 template:

-  texlive, texlive-fonts-extra, texlive-math-extra, texlive-lang-dutch, texlive-lang-english, texlive-latex-extra, texlive-xetex
+  texlive, texlive-fonts-extra, texlive-math-extra, texlive-lang-dutch (or texlive-lang-european), texlive-lang-english, texlive-latex-extra, texlive-xetex